skip to content

 Arrest on non-compliance

-When it appears to a court that a person has broken a term or condition of bail the Court can: issue a warrant for the person's arrest [Bail Act 1985 (SA) s 18(1)] and upon the person's arrest, the bail agreement is taken to be revoked [s 18(4)].
+When it appears to a court that a person has broken a term or condition of bail, the court can issue a warrant for the person's arrest [Bail Act 1985 (SA) s 18(1)].
+Upon the person's arrest, the bail agreement is taken to be revoked [s 18(4)].

 Penalty for non-compliance

-A person who, without reasonable excuse, breaches, or fails to comply with, a term or condition of their bail agreement is guilty of an offence.
+A person who, without reasonable excuse, breaches, or fails to comply with, a term or condition of their bail agreement is guilty of an offence [s 17(1)].

-However the penalty imposed must not be more than the maximum penalty that can be imposed for the offence for which the person is charged.
-For example, the person may be charged with disorderly conduct under section 7 of the Summary Offences Act 1953 (SA), which carries a maximum penalty of $1 250 or 3 months imprisonment, then the maximum penalty that can be imposed for a breach of bail in relation to this offence is $1 250 or 3 months imprisonment [s 17(2) Bail Act 1985 (SA)].
+The maximum penalty is a fine of $10,000 or imprisonment for 2 years.
+The penalty imposed must not be more than the maximum penalty that can be imposed for the offence for which the person is charged [s 17(2)].
+For example, a person charged with disorderly conduct under s 7 of the Summary Offences Act 1953 (SA) faces a maximum penalty of $1,250 or imprisonment for 3 months.
+The maximum penalty for a breach of bail in relation to this offence is $1,250 or imprisonment for 3 months.

-The penalty for a breach of bail is in addition to any penalty for the original offence and any order for the forfeiture of an amount of money that may have been specified in the bail agreement [s 17(3) Bail Act 1985 (SA)].
+The penalty for a breach of bail is in addition to any penalty for the original offence and any order for the forfeiture of an amount of money that may have been specified in the bail agreement [s 17(3)].

 A person against whom an estreatment order has been made may apply to the court for the reduction of the amount or for the order to be rescinded [s 19(3)].